Structure of 2D Topological Stabilizer Codes: Constraints and independent generators

 \section{Constraints and independent generators}

-The ultimate goal of this section is to show how a LTI set of independent generators can be constructed for any LPG that is the centralizer of a LPG. $\PA=\sget{\PA_g}$, $\PB=\sget{\PB_g}$ denote LPGs on a given 2D lattice. $\pauli_g$ denotes the set of single qubit Pauli operators.
+This section shows how a LTI set of independent generators can be constructed for any LPG that is the centralizer of a LPG. $\PA=\sget{\PA_g}$, $\PB=\sget{\PB_g}$ are LPGs on a given 2D lattice. $\pauli_g$ denotes the set of single qubit $X$, $Z$ Pauli operators.